zcyisiee/SyncPDF/README.md

 - `--skip-scanned-detection`: Skip scanned document detection (default: False).
 When using split translation, only the first part performs detection if not skipped.
 - `--ocr-workaround`: Use OCR workaround (default: False).
 When enabled, the tool will use OCR to detect text and fill background for scanned PDF.
 - `--working-dir`: Working directory for translation.
 If not set, use temp directory.
+- `--no-auto-extract-glossary`: Disable automatic term extraction.
+If this flag is present, the step is skipped.
+Defaults to enabled.

 > [!TIP]
 > - Both `--skip-clean` and `--dual-translate-first` may help improve compatibility with some PDF readers